shmilovt/ex1/README.md

 # About The Animal Tapir
 The bibliography has been taken from wikipedia. [go to tapir in wikipedia](https://en.wikipedia.org/wiki/Tapir) for more.

+## Must Know About Tapir